petean-santiago/film_hub_mobile/README.md

 The app uses **The Movie Database (TMDB)** API to fetch real-time movie data, featuring polished animations, custom skeleton loaders, and a fully adaptive experience for both Android and iOS.

+This app was created with the objective of practicing my skills and releasing it as open-source so anyone interested can collaborate with improvements and optimizations.

 ---

 ## 📱 Screenshots